Internal Medicine Interest Group of the Month: University of Texas Health Science Center at San Antonio

 President, Internal Medicine Student Interest Group

-UT Health Science Center San Antonio School of Medicine, Class of
+UT Health Science Center San Antonio School of Medicine, Class of 2014

-November 2012 Issue of IMpact
+Back to November 2012 Issue of IMpact